digiltd/oh-rtd-test/How-to-use-B-control-energy-manager-with-openHAB.md

 exit 0
 ```

-Please replace <serial-no> with the USER name (default is this the serialnumber), <password> with the password of the B-Control Manager (if no password is set, the let it free) and change the IP Address of the B-Control Manager!
+Replace /<serial-no/> with the *USER name* (default is this the serial number of the B-control manager), /<password/> with the *password* of the B-control manager (if no password has been set, leave it blank) and change the *IP Address* of the B-control manager.

-Now you can test the script without openHAB with command:
+Now you can test the script without openHAB with the command:
 ```
 /opt/TQManager/bcontrol TotalConsumption
 ```

-If all is okay, you will get an valid value.
+If everything is okay, you will get a valid value.
 You are now able to use the scrit in openHAB.

-To use the script in openHAB, copy the exec Binding to folder addons.
-In your items file you define the following Number-items.
+To use the script in openHAB, copy the *Exec Binding* to the folder called *addons*.
+In your items file you can define the following *Number items*.

 ```
 Number BCM_consumption_wattage		"current wattage consumption [%.1f W]"	{exec="<[/opt/bcontrol/bcontrol@@CurrentConsumption:5000:REGEX((.*?))]"}